 Now why this long diatribe about the growth mindset?
 We know it is critical for students to embrace the growth mindset, but it is also important to be given the opportunities to practice the growth mindset.
-STEM clubs, Makerspaces, chess clubs, music classes are all environments that give students the opportunities to develop their growth mindset by solving problems or building and testing new ideas, but opportunities to fail and prescriptively learn from those failures are more challenging to find.
+STEM clubs, Makerspaces, chess clubs, music classes are all environments that give students opportunities to develop their growth mindset by solving problems or testing new ideas.
+But opportunities to fail and prescriptively learn from those failures are more challenging to find.

 How Uncharted Learning Fosters Growth

-The mission of Uncharted Learning is to take students to new places in their learning, to promote the development of an intrinsic desire to learn and to grow and explore beyond the boundaries of conventional classrooms through student entrepreneurship and coding programs.
+Uncharted Learning is on a mission to take students to new places in their learning and promote the development of a growth mindset.
+To instill in students an intrinsic desire to learn, grow, and explore beyond the boundaries of conventional classrooms through student entrepreneurship and coding programs.

-The INCubatoredu program and its feeder programs, mxINCedu and freshINCedu, use the lens of entrepreneurship to guide students through the authentic and rigorous process of building their own businesses by solving real world problems like where to get really delicious cookies and pastries for people who have food allergies, or pots that don’t go into the landfill but instead can be planted along with your favorite flower.
+The INCubatoredu program and its feeder programs, mxINCedu and freshINCedu, use the lens of entrepreneurship to guide students through the authentic and rigorous process of building their own businesses.
+In this program, students identify and solve a unique business need, like where to find tasty cookies for people with food allergies, or developing pots that don’t fill landfills.

 And for the record, Link is way cooler than those fancy Fortnite dancers.